Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 ====================

-The following tutorial will demonstrate how to develop software with the :ref:`RED Brick <red_brick>` together with other :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>`.
-A full step by step tutorial in how to use Bricks, Bricklets and Extensions can be found in the :ref:`First steps - Tutorial <tutorial_first_steps>`.
+The following tutorial will demonstrate how to develop software with the :ref:`RED Brick <red_brick>` together with :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>`.
+A full step by step tutorial that shows how to Bricks, Bricklets and Extensions are used can be found in the :ref:`first steps tutorial <tutorial_first_steps>`.

-The RED Brick can be described as brain of the building block system.
+The RED Brick can be described as the brain of the building block system.
-Your program will control other Bricks and Bricklets and can be uploaded and executed on the RED Brick.
-The RED Brick itself can't control motors and isn't equipped with sensors, so you have to plug other modules from the building block system to it to get the necessary features.
+A program that controls Bricks and Bricklets can be uploaded to and executed on the RED Brick.

 In this tutorial we will demonstrate the different possibilities when working with the RED Brick.
-We will use the RED Brick together with a Master Brick and a Barometer Bricklet to measure the air pressure A LCD20x4 Bricklet will be used to display the measured values.
-An Ethernet Extension is used to gain data from the web.
+To keep it simple we will use a small setup consisting of a RED Brick, a Master Brick and a Temperature Bricklet.
+Later in the Tutorial will additionally add an Ethernet Extension to get internet access.

-We will show how to test written programs on your PC and how to upload and execute them on the RED Brick after testing.
-At the end of this tutorial we will write a small Python program which displays the measured air pressure of the Barometer Bricklet together with other weather information on the LCD20x4 Bricklet.
-If you develop your application, you might use other Bricks, Bricklets and programming language, but the concepts and workflow stays the same.
+We will show how to test a simple program that prints a temperature on your PC and how to upload and execute it on the RED Brick after testing.
+Then we will extend the program to also show the current time, to have a GUI (that is shown on an HDMI monitor) and to be shown as a web interface.

+If you develop your application, you might use other Bricks, Bricklets and programming languages, but the concepts and workflow will be the same.

 Install necessary software